MarkMichon1/BitGlitter-Python/README.md

 to customize the stream, but there is only one required argument.
 Everything else has defaults.

 `input_path` defines what file or folder you wish to embed in the stream.
 It must be an absolute path.

+`preset_nickname` allows you to use a saved assortment of `write` arguments with a `str` nickname for easy switching between preferred configs.
+Learn more below in the **Preset Configuration** section.

 `stream_name=''` is what you can use to optionally title your stream, which will be printed out on the screen of whoever reads the file, along with other stream data.